EnVoY123/introsde-2015-assignment-1/README.md

 Make sure that you are already installed ANT on your machine and then type on console the following instructions:

 	ant execute.evaluation

 Command "execute.evaluation" contains a different types of commands such as:

-	"compile" - Compiling all the source files "execute.PeopleID" - Executing search person with selected ID.
-In this case, ID = 10 "execute.Weight" - Executing a search on people with weight.
-In this case, weight > 95 "execute.HPReader" - Executing the Unmarhalling of people "execute.HPWriter" - Executing the marshalling of people to people.xml file "execute.HPJson" - Marshalling to JSON format
+	compile - Compiling all the source files execute.PeopleID - Executing search person with selected ID.
+In this case, ID = 10 execute.Weight - Executing a search on people with weight.
+In this case, weight > 95 execute.HPReader - Executing the Unmarhalling of people execute.HPWriter - Executing the marshalling of people to people.xml file execute.HPJson - Marshalling to JSON format

 ###Project structure###